 - a.
 A Credit Union may be allocated permanent space under a lease agreement and permitted to use University space upon reservation subject to the availability of space.
 Use of such space is charged at rates which recover building depreciation, utilities, and custodial services plus any extraordinary costs incurred. - b.
 Credit Union information may be posted on "General Information Bulletin Boards" subject to the availability of space. - c.
-Credit Unions by direction of Systemwide Policy (Business and Finance Bulletin No. 65, April, 1980) are not permitted use of University mail services but may distribute materials relative to their services through other means, subject to University, campus, and/or Laboratory time, place, and manner regulations provided that no charge is made for the materials distributed and prior written approval is obtained from the Chancellor or the Chancellor's designee.
+Credit Unions by direction of Systemwide Policy are not permitted use of University mail services but may distribute materials relative to their services through other means, subject to University, campus, and/or Laboratory time, place, and manner regulations provided that no charge is made for the materials distributed and prior written approval is obtained from the Chancellor or the Chancellor's designee.
 All other University services may be used at established recharge rates plus overhead.
-Rates for auxiliary services are not subject to an overhead markup; for example, parking, Bookstore, Housing and Food Services. - d.
+Rates for auxiliary services are not subject to an overhead markup; for example, Transportation Services, Bookstore, Housing Dining Hospitality.

+- d.
 Credit Union employees can purchase parking permits but have general public status with regard to Library and recreational facility privileges. - e.
-The Staff Personnel Manager can qualify a Credit Union as meeting criteria for membership payroll deductions.
+The Director, Payroll can qualify a Credit Union as meeting criteria for membership payroll deductions.
 Such deductions must be voluntary and individually authorized and withdrawn by the employees on forms approved by the University. - f.
 The Credit Union must agree to pay all administrative costs of payroll deductions.

-M. Non-Profit, Profit, Promotion, Contract, and External Agencies a.
-A non-profit organization is a community chest, corporation, trust, fund, or foundation organized or created in the United States, any state, the District of Columbia, or any possession of the United States, and organized and operated exclusively for charitable, religious, educational, scientific, or literary purposes, or for the prevention of cruelty to children or animals, or to foster national or international amateur sports competition, but only if no part of its activities involve the provision of athletic facilities or equipment.
+M. Non-Profit, Profit, Promotion, Contract, and External Agencies

+- a.
+A non-profit organization is a community chest, corporation, trust, fund, or foundation organized or created in the United States, any state, the District of Columbia, or any possession of the United States, and organized and operated exclusively for charitable, religious, educational, scientific, or literary purposes, or for the prevention of cruelty to children or animals, or to foster national or international amateur sports competition, but only if no part of its activities involve the provision of athletic facilities or equipment. - b.
-- b.
 A profit organization is a sole proprietorship, partnership, corporation, or unincorporated association which offers services or goods for sale and has not obtained or maintained non-profit tax status. - c.
-A promoter is a profit organization which uses University properties to conduct a commercial activity retaining all financial responsibility and net profits. - d.
-Contracted essential services (refer to Section IV-A.2.). - e.
-External agencies (refer to Section IV-A.3.).
+A promoter is a for-profit organization which uses University properties to conduct a commercial activity retaining all financial responsibility and net profits.